 Sand filters and alternative media filters should be preceded by properly designed settling facilities.
 A septic tank with an effluent filter is usually sufficient.
 Aeration of septic tank effluent will extend the life of either the sand or media filter.
-Post filtration aeration and/or disinfection may be necessary prior to discharge to surface waters.
 Distribution piping for sand filters may be of a variety of materials, although perhaps the most common is PVC (ASTM D3034).

 Single-pass sand filters can be buried or open.
 Open filters may be single-pass or re-circulating.
 Single-pass sand filters can be used where soil is impermeable, or where highly polished effluent is desired.
-Discharge is generally to surface waters but may be to a soil-based treatment system.